Testing and Evaluation Services

 How do I order genotyping?

 Easy!
-Use the Genomic Testing Express Order System (linked from the Animal Services menu).
+Use the Genomic Testing Center (select link from Services menu).

-If you'd like to speak to a member of the Genomics service team before you order, call 614/322-4482.
+If you'd like to discuss options with the Genomics service team before you order, call 614/322-4458.

 Please note that your AJCA account must be current to place an order.
 Tests will be billed after samples have been processed by the laboratory.